pollinico/Deep_neural_network/README.md

 We consider the following network architecture:
 * Two inputs
-* Four neurons in the first hidden layer
+* Five neurons in the first hidden layer
-* Three neurons in the second hidden layer
+* Four neurons in the second hidden layer
 * One linear output